 Pica is a condition that mostly affects pregnant people and children.
-People with the disorder feel compelled to eat non-food items.
-Sometimes they may consume things that are dangerous, and be unable to stop.
+People with it feel compelled to eat non-food items, such as dirt and things that are dangerous.
+They may be unable to stop.

 People with the disorder pica compulsively eat items that have no nutritional value.
 A person with pica might eat relatively harmless items, such as ice.
 Or they might eat potentially dangerous items, likes flakes of dried paint or pieces of metal.